 Today’s looming challenges call for the actualization of this meta-cognitive capacity for self-observation, both as a realization of a latent species potential, but also to avert the dire consequences of unconscious human behavior.

 Attunement to one’s internal stream of information-processing allows for vital awareness of the implicit dynamic processes that potentiate the animate world.
-Awareness of one’s own subtle processes attunes us to the hidden processes of other living beings.
-Heightened awareness of the subliminal subtle signals infusing one’s own living system transforms a human being into a refined instrument, capable of sensing and adjusting to the delicate balances that sustain wider living ecologies.
-From a place of inner discrimination, our meeting and greeting the world—a composition of living systems—is informed by the primary reference point of self-as-living-system.
+Cultivating heightened awareness of the subliminal subtle signals infusing one’s own living system transforms a human being into a refined instrument, capable of sensing and adjusting to the delicate balances that sustain wider living ecologies.
+From a place of inner discrimination, our meeting and greeting the world—which is a composition of living systems—is informed by the primary reference point of self-as-living-system.

 At the heart of relating to self-as-living-system is the practice of increasing one’s participation in the information-processing of feedback loops, both external and internal.
 Intentional engagement with feedback loops generates increased adaptability, vitality and wellbeing.
 By refining the practice of self-reflective consciousness, and participating in external and internal feedback loops, humans can become optimally thriving living systems, attuned to and living in harmony with the natural environment.